Go to home page - New Zealand History online

 By the time the second Rangatira entered service in 1972, overnight voyaging no longer appealed to many people.

-The first Wahine is seen here at the end of her career, carrying troops to the Korean War.
+The first Wahine is seen here at the end of its career, carrying troops to the Korean War.

 The Maori is pictured berthed at Lyttelton around 1910.